Dynamical quantum ergodicity from energy level statistics: Cyclic permutations for typical systems

 Summing over $\ptau = -\overline{\ptau}$ to $\overline{\ptau}$ excluding $0$, the left hand side can be at most $1$ on account of the normalization constraint, Eq.~\eqref{eq:nu_constraint1}.
 Expanding $z^2(\ptau,t_0) = 1-O(\vareps_C(1,t_0)\ptau^2)$ and using $K(t) = K(-t)$, we get

 Every term on the left hand side is positive.
-Considering only the first term and choosing the largest possible $\overline{\ptau}$ for which the second term is negligible, then, gives a reasonably restrictive lower bound on $\vareps_C(1,t_0)$.
+Considering only the first term and choosing the largest possible $\overline{\ptau}$ for which the second term is negligible then gives a reasonably restrictive lower bound on $\vareps_C(1,t_0)$.
 Correspondingly, we take $\overline{\ptau} = 1/(M\sqrt{\vareps_C(1,t_0)})$ where $M$ is some large number satisfying $M = O(1) \geq 1$.

+Eq.~\eqref{eq:SFFerror_relation} is the main relation of interest connecting the recurrence properties represented by the SFF to cyclic ergodicity via $\vareps_C(1,t_0)$ (assuming typical $\nu_m(\ptau)$).
+It demonstrates that the suppression of recurrences indicated by the small magnitude of the SFF ramp is essential for the dynamics to be able to closely follow a cyclic permutation, essentially due to the conservation of probability (Eq.~\eqref{eq:nu_constraint1}).
+As it involves only integer steps $\ptau \in \mathbb{Z}$ of time $\ptau t_0$, we see directly that choosing $t_0 = 2\pi/\Delta E$ for an energy shell prevents the $\sinc^2(t\Delta E/2)$ transient in Eq.~\eqref{eq:SFFschematic} from influencing ergodicity.

-We can derive more explicit bounds from Eq.~\eqref{eq:SFFerror_relation} for specific cases.
-As sums of the SFF over time are self-averaging~\cite{KosProsen2018}, we replace $K(\ptau t_0)$ with a smooth power law expression $K(t) = \lambda t^\gamma$ for $t_0 \leq t \ll t_0 d$, $\gamma \geq 0$, and with $\lambda \ll 1$, which accounts for the behavior of a wide variety of systems\footnote{In the following sense: $\gamma = 0$ and $\lambda = d^{-1}$ corresponds to generic integrable systems with Poisson statistics~\cite{Haake, BerryTabor}; $\gamma = 1$ and $\lambda \geq O(d^{-2})$ corresponds to generic chaotic systems when $\lambda=O(d^{-2})$~\cite{Mehta,Haake}, and those with macroscopic conserved quantities for larger magnitudes of $\lambda$~\cite{ChalkerSum, WinerHydro}; integer $\gamma > 1$ with $\lambda = O(d^{-2})$ corresponds to tensor products of $\gamma$ independent chaotic systems, as well as the $\gamma$-particle sectors of single-particle chaotic systems with $\lambda = O(\gamma! d^{-2})$ (for large $d$), in which the many-particle SFF shows an exponential ramp~\cite{ExpRamp1, ExpRamp2, ExpRamp3}.}.
+We can also derive explicit bounds for specific cases.
+As such sums of the SFF over time are generally self-averaging (i.e. fluctuations of the ramp average out to give a more steady sum)~\cite{KosProsen2018}, we replace $K(\ptau t_0)$ with a smooth power law expression for the ramp: $K(t) = \lambda t^\gamma$ for $t_0 \leq t \ll t_0 d$, $\gamma \geq 0$, and with $\lambda \ll 1$, which accounts for the behavior of a wide variety of systems\footnote{In the following sense: $\gamma = 0$ and $\lambda = d^{-1}$ corresponds to generic integrable systems with Poisson statistics~\cite{Haake, BerryTabor}; $\gamma = 1$ corresponds to generic ``chaotic'' systems when $\lambda \in O(d^{-2})$~\cite{Mehta,Haake}, and those with macroscopic conserved quantities for larger magnitudes of $\lambda$~\cite{ChalkerSum, WinerHydro}; integer $\gamma > 1$ with $\lambda \in O(d^{-2})$ corresponds to tensor products of $\gamma$ independent chaotic systems, as well as the $\gamma$-particle sectors of single-particle chaotic systems with $\lambda \in O(\gamma! d^{-2})$ (for large $d$), in which the many-particle SFF shows an exponential ramp~\cite{ExpRamp1, ExpRamp2, ExpRamp3}.}; all such systems have $K(t_0 \leq t = O(t_0 d)) \lesssim O(d^{-1})$ and are consequently aperiodic.
 Evaluating the sum in Eq.~\eqref{eq:SFFerror_relation} for this power law (Appendix~\ref{app:sfferror}) gives the following constraints on the error: